marinasundstrom/raven/README.md

 ## Why the name "Raven"?

+The name decides the character of the language.

-Raven is a bird species.
-And ravens are cool.
-Old Norse god Odin had two ravens, Huginn and Muninn.
+Raven is a species of birds, and ravens are cool.
+They are important in Old Norse mythology because chief god Odin had two ravens, Huginn ("thought") and Muninn ("memory, mind"), who were his messengers.

-Perhaps should we should use the Old Norse "hrafn", or Danish "ravn"?
+Perhaps we should use the Old Norse form "hrafn", or Danish "ravn"?

 ## Syntax